Federal Reserve Bank of New York Building: Mid- and late 20th century

 Between December 1973 and May 1974, a replica of the Diana statue by Augustus Saint-Gaudens was exhibited in the building's lobby.
 Meanwhile, the exterior of the Federal Reserve Building deteriorated over the years.
 Because the sandstone was more porous compared to the limestone, dirt particles accumulated in the sandstone blocks, giving the facade a checkerboard appearance.
 The facade was cleaned between 1999 and 2000 under the supervision of Beyer Blinder Belle and Turner Construction, the first major cleaning in the building's history.
 In addition, by the 1990s, the Federal Reserve Building had outdated mechanical facilities and security infrastructure.
-Additional space was leased at 3 World Financial Center and 33 Maiden Lane, but the original 33 Liberty Street structure remained the New York Fed's primary building.
+The New York Fed signed a lease for the adjoining building at 33 Maiden Lane in 1997 and became that building's primary occupant in 1998.
+The New York Fed also leased space at 3 World Financial Center, but the original 33 Liberty Street structure remained its primary building.

 21st century

 Following the September 11 attacks in 2001, which resulted in the collapse of the World Trade Center nearby, the New York Fed continued to operate.
 The building was temporarily evacuated after the attacks because of fears the nearby One Liberty Plaza would collapse.
 For several weeks after the attacks, the Federal Reserve used its building to provide assistance to first responders working at the World Trade Center site.
 The building was not damaged during the attacks, though dust from the collapse of the World Trade Center settled onto the facade.
 The Federal Reserve Building was renovated between 2007 and 2008, and the Federal Reserve Bank of New York Buffalo Branch was closed.
+The New York Fed purchased the neighboring 33 Maiden Lane in 2012.

 An audit of the New York Fed's gold was conducted in 2012 after politicians and investors expressed concern that the New York Fed was not accurately stating how much gold was in the vault.
 The vast majority of the bars audited were found to be of sufficient purity.
 Also in 2012, a 21-year-old man was arrested while attempting to detonate a bomb outside the Federal Reserve Building.
 The device was actually a decoy given by undercover law enforcement, and he was sentenced to 30 years in federal prison.